sdiehl/wiwinwlh/tutorial.md

   instance Convertible Int Char
 ```

-Now there's a simpler procedure for determening instances uniquely and multiparameter typeclasses become more
+Now there's a simpler procedure for determining instances uniquely and multiparameter typeclasses become more
 usable and inferable again.

 ```haskell